ZHOUYI-UM/OpenCV4.5.1-step-by-step/README.md

 # Step 7: Project 6, Train the image
 In this project, we will use python to train the face image.
 Because python is simplier than C++.

+# Step 8: Project 7, Generate face data in C++
+In this project, we will use the at.txt, which is generated in project 6, to make a face data.
+We will open a face image, and push "Face data" button, We will generate EigenFaceRecognizer, FisherFaceRecognizer and LBPHFaceRecognizer from at.txt.